 Clinicians and Service Providers

-In close collaboration with the Developmental Disabilities Primary Care Initiative, H-CARDD developed a Toolkit for Implementing Health Checks for Adults with Developmental Disabilities.
+In close collaboration with the Developmental Disabilities Primary Care Program, H-CARDD developed a Toolkit for Implementing Health Checks for Adults with Developmental Disabilities.
 This toolkit provides primary care providers with tools and resources to support the provision of health checks for patients with developmental disabilities.

 The toolkit Improving Emergency Care for Adults with Developmental Disabilities is a resource developed by H-CARDD in collaboration with three emergency care teams in Ontario.
 In this toolkit we share implementation tools with emergency providers who are interested in improving the care provided to patients with developmental disabilities.